A Place to Relax

 a space to be inspired

-Welcome to The Walled Garden at Mells
+Welcome to Nursery at Mells

 The garden was originally built for Mells Rectory which was demolished in the 1540s during the dissolution of the Monasteries.
 The Rectory was subsequently rebuilt on another site and the garden continued under a variety of stewardships whilst always belonging to the Mells Estate.